lassestilvang/ai-summary-extension/README.md

    - Open any website you want to summarize

 2. **Activate the Extension**
-   - Click the AI Page Summarizer icon in your browser toolbar
+   - Click the AI Summary icon in your browser toolbar
    - The extension will analyze the current page content

 3. **View Summary**